 18 December infsoft 2017 Year in Review 2 MIN READ December 18, 2017 By Gina Wurms general posts |company news| 0 2017 was another big year in the rapid development of the Internet of Things, and it was another great year for infsoft.
 We continued to grow as a leading end-to-end solution provider for indoor positioning and related services, strengthened our existing partnerships, developed new ones and advanced our hardware.
 Modular Hardware Since we develop our hardware with the aim of making our indoor solutions usable for a variety of application scenarios, it was important to us to take the modular approach of our infsoft Locator Nodes one step further.
 The sensors no longer only respond to the current consumer standards Wi-Fi and Bluetooth Low Energy (BLE), but also allow the detection of Ultra-wideband (UWB), RFID, the connection of an external camera system and the use of GPS for self-positioning of the Locator Node.
 Furthermore, we extended the functionality of our infsoft Locator Tags.
 LoRa/BLE tags – small, battery-powered modular components – can be used in indoor and outdoor contexts.
 The location data is transmitted via LoRaWAN (Long Range Wide Area Network), a low power radio system designed for IoT devices which is characterized by a high range of up to 15 kilometers and short, bidirectional communication slots.
 The Locator Tags can also be enhanced by a GPS module or function as Ultra-wideband tags.
 More info on the infsoft Locator Tags here.
 Ultra-wideband continued to be one of the most highly requested positioning technologies.
 Providing an accuracy of 10-30 cm makes it an excellent choice for applications in industrial environments.
 Find further information on UWB here: www.ultrawideband.io.
 New projects & partnerships In 2017, infsoft started a promising partnership with the Siemens Building Technologies Division, which is strengthening its technology portfolio for digital buildings by incorporating infsoft's integrated solutions, offering building users and operators added value.
 The tracking solutions allow for inventory management, theft prevention, workspace utilization and evacuation tracking, for example.
 To the press release We are really excited to see how many new projects we onboarded this year across different industries – including tracking implementations for big clients like Roche, Bosch, the United Nations, and three new indoor localization projects in hospitals.
 Looking ahead Looking ahead to 2018, the further uptrend of IoT will open up endless opportunities for infsoft’s solution portfolio.
 We anticipate to do more innovative work next year, continuing to enable real-time visibility and rich data analytics to solve complex logistics, healthcare, transportation and supply chain challenges, among others.
 Check out some of our exciting use cases here.
 Also, our infsoft Locator Nodes will present themselves in a new look next year – stay tuned.
 Get the white paper for free Great introduction to the topic of indoor positioning Download Related Articles infsoft 2018 Year in Review This blog post looks back on the year 2018 and describes the developments and trends that characterized infsoft's business year.
 Read More 10 Years of infsoft – 10 Years of Indoor Navigation – 10 Technical Milestones 10 years of infsoft – 10 years of indoor navigation – 10 technical milestones.
 Read More infsoft 2020 Year in Review At the end of the year, we review the most important developments and milestones of 2020 in an annual retrospective.
 Read More infsoft 2019 Year in Review 2019 was marked by numerous interesting developments and milestones for infsoft.
 Read More infsoft @ Holmhacks – Review of Hackathon@HOLM infsoft took part in holmhacks - read our summary of this event.
 Read More infsoft Summer Celebration 2017 infsoft celebrated its annual corporate summer festival.
 Employees and their families enjoyed a large barbecue and delicious cocktails.
-Read More 2016 Was so Exciting – infsoft Looks Back The end-of-the-year-review by infsoft.
 Read More Comments are closed.